Skip to main content

 • Publicly advertise and identify appropriate households for the affordable units.

-• Verify income on initial rent-up and unit turnover to ensure that household income for prospective tenants does not exceed Peel’s middle income.
+• Verify income on initial rent-up, annually, and at every unit turnover to ensure that household income for prospective tenants does not exceed Peel Region’s middle income households thresholds.

 Rent supplement agreement with Peel Region

-In most cases, it’s not expected that a rent supplement agreement be incorporated into successful projects.
-However, Peel may consider this on a project-by-project basis.
-It will depend on the specifics of the project, depth of affordability provided, and available funding.
+In most cases, it's not expected that a rent supplement agreement be incorporated into successful projects.
+Peel Region may consider this on a project-by-project basis, however any such agreements shall be separate from the Affordable Rental Incentives Program.

-We are open to successful applicants partnering with non-profits to rent the affordable units.
-Be sure to include details of such partnerships and the process for renting the units in your application.
+We are open to private applicants partnering with non-profits.
+Please review the Program guidelines and include the scope and details of the contractual relationship in your application.

 • X